Dojin-kai: War with the Seido-kai

-When the long-time boss Seijiro Matsuo suddenly announced his resignation in May 2006, a war broke out between the headquarters and a splinter group in Omuta who, naming themselves the "Kyushu Seido-kai," allegedly aligned themselves with the Yamaguchi-gumi, the Dojin-kai's rival and the largest yakuza syndicate in Japan.
+When the long-time boss Seijiro Matsuo suddenly announced his resignation in May 2006, a war broke out between the headquarters and a splinter group in Omuta who, naming themselves the "Kyushu Seido-kai."
+They allegedly aligned themselves with the Yamaguchi-gumi, the Dojin-kai's rival and the largest yakuza syndicate in Japan.
 Seven people were killed during the beginning of the war.

 In one incident, a gangster walked into a hospital and shot an innocent man twice, mistaking him for a rival.
 In another, the Dojin-kai's headquarters was sprayed with an AK-47 assault rifle.
 More than five Dojin offices in Kurume and Fukuoka were attacked with bombs and firearms on May 21 of that year, and soon after that, on 24th, Seido-kai's Jinsei group headquarters office in Chikugo was totally destroyed, apparently by Dojin-kai's bombs.

 On June 13, 2007, Zenji Tsurumaru was killed.
 On June 19, Hidenori Irie was killed.
 On August 18, the leader of Dojin-kai, Yoshihisa Onaka was killed.
 On November 8, a civilian Hiroshi Miyamoto was killed by mistake while receiving treatment at a hospital.
 On November 12, Shigeki Koga was killed.
 On November 27, Yoshikazu Matsuo, one of the chairmen, and his driver were killed.
 Both groups announced a cease-fire on December 18 and on February 5, 2008, the war reportedly ended.

 The Fukuoka Prefectural Police discovered that the Seido-kai built a cenotaph in July 2009 in Omuta to pay tribute to their casualties.
 The names inscribed on its surface not only included those of Seido-kai members but also included those of Dojin-kai members.
 This cenotaph, however, disappeared by early 2011.

 The Dojin-Seido war has been escalating since the late 2000s, especially in 2011, when they started using military machine guns and tossing grenades at each other.
 Many Seido members have escaped from Kyushu since the late 2000s, building an eight-story bulletproof building in Taito, Tokyo as their new base.
 The first Seido president, Chojiro Murakami, was arrested in Ibaraki Prefecture.

-Kazuma Umeki, one of the top underbosses in the Seido-kai, was attacked with a 10-ton dump truck driven by a Dojin yakuza, and in April 2011, two Seido seniors were shot with a revolver in Imari by a Dojin hitman, and Sueharu Matsunaga, the head of the Seido's Matsunaga group, was killed with a bomb.
+Kazuma Umeki, one of the top underbosses in the Seido-kai, was attacked with a 10-ton dump truck driven by a Dojin yakuza.
+In April 2011, two Seido seniors were shot with a revolver in Imari by a Dojin hitman, and Sueharu Matsunaga, the head of the Seido's Matsunaga group, was killed with a bomb.